bartodziej777/bartodziej777/README.md

 **`Frontend Developer`**

-I'm an aspiring front-end developer, always looking for new knowledge and currently studying Computer Science.
+I am 20 years old and currently studying computer science at the Poznań University of Technology.

 #